 What European Countries Are Not In Schengen Zone?

 Schengen Area is the world’s third-largest area by population and seventh-largest by area.
 Likewise, the Schengen area is the world’s third most significant economic might, and people here enjoy one of the highest living standards.
-It is pertinent to mention that not all European countries are in the Schengen area.
+It is pertinent to mention that there are European countries not in Schengen area.

-Below, we have compiled a list of European countries not in the Schengen area.
+Below, we have compiled a list of European countries not in Schengen zone.

 Not long ago, the United Kingdom was the second most significant economic power in European Union, second only to Germany.
 However, it left the EU, citing political and economic reasons.
 However, it is pertinent here to mention that residents of the UK enjoyed the free movement of goods and people, but all of this ended in January 2020.